 - Inside or outside of the hip Joint

 Symptoms vary in intensity from mild to severe.
-Sometimes pain from other areas of the body, such as the back or groin (from a hernia) can radiate to the hip.
+Sometimes pain from other areas of the body, such as the back or groin can radiate to the hip.
 Your range of motion may have reduced and you develop a limp from the persistent hip pain.

 The treatment of hip pain depends on the precise cause of the pain.
 Treatments can include rest, non-weight-bearing, cold application, and anti-inflammatory medications.
-Sometimes an injection of cortisone medication (steroids) is used to quiet the local inflammation or antibiotics for an infection.
+An injection of cortisone medication (steroids) can be used to quiet the local inflammation or antibiotics for an infection.
 Fractures can require treatment with surgical repairs, including pinning, plates and screws.
 A total joint replacement maybe performed for either a fracture or severe arthritis.

 At Chiro & Sports Med, hip pain is a common problem that our chiropractors deal with.
 From runners to people that sit all day, having the right diagnosis and the right treatment can make all the difference!
 Our chiropractors can assess your normal hip alignment and ranges of motion.
 If there are any problems they can correct that via adjustments and specialised soft tissue treatment and provide you with some simple exercises to strengthen the hips and core.